Ahmed-Samir11/QuYAML/README.md

 **Key Findings:**
 - ✅ **73% more efficient than JSON** - Save $711 per 100K API calls
-- ⚠️ **3.5% behind OpenQASM overall** - Trade-off for readability and symbolic parameters
+- ⚠️ **3.5% behind OpenQASM 2.0 overall** - Trade-off for readability and symbolic parameters
-- ✨ **Wins on simple circuits** - 15.8% better than OpenQASM for non-parameterized circuits
+- ✨ **Wins on simple circuits** - 15.8% better than OpenQASM 2.0 for non-parameterized circuits
-- 📊 **Loses on parameterized circuits** - 17.2% worse than OpenQASM (pre-evaluated values win)
+- 📊 **Loses on parameterized circuits** - 17.2% worse than OpenQASM 2.0 (pre-evaluated values win)

+**Note:** When comparing to OpenQASM 3.0 (6 circuits): QuYAML averages 65.0 tokens vs 64.7 for OpenQASM 3.0 (-0.5%, essentially equal)

 See [`benchmarks/README.md`](benchmarks/README.md) for detailed analysis.